-While writing persuasive articles, writers may make their opinions believable by appealing to credibility.
+writers may make their opinions believable by appealing to credibility.
 According to Aristotle, this is called an appeal to “ethos”.
-The writer will appear further credible to the intended audience by writing with clarity and eliminating contradictions within the text.
+The writer will appear further credible to the intended audience by writing with clarity and eliminating contradictions, within the text.
 Syntax and mechanics of the write-up should be free of errors.
-In addition, absence of factual errors in the subject matter will help in building credibility.
+In addition, the absence of factual errors in the subject matter will help in building credibility.

-The second appeal called logos serves a writer by appealing to logic so that the readers could be persuaded.
+serves as a writer by appealing to logic so that the readers could be persuaded.
 Supporting statements for the writer’s claims manifest this appeal.
-An effective appeal to logos needs tangible evidence and this may be provided by a quote from acknowledged written material.
+An effective appeal to logos needs tangible evidence and this may be provided by a quote from the acknowledged written material.
 By paying heed to this consideration, a writer will appeal to the rationality of the audience.

-There is a traditional structure; the parts of which could be used to enhance argument in persuasive articles.
-Although, a compulsory use of these parts in precisely the same order is not advisable, yet they assist in building a clean and persuading structure.
+the parts of which could be used to enhance argument in persuasive articles.
+Although, compulsory use of these parts in precisely the same order is not advisable, yet they assist in building a clean and persuading structure.
 The parts are:

 • Exordium – the introductory part